arfar/simple_C_redirector/README.md

 That's it.
 No runtime options possible - everything is done compile time.

-Just point your browser to the server (probable `localhost:8080`) and have a play around.
+Just point your browser to the server (`localhost:8080` is the default) and have a play around.
 It really is stupidly simple.

 ## Licence
 AGPLv3